 I was wondering what would be the ultimate upgrade for my 386 motherboard.
-It has a 386 CPU soldered-in, an unpopulated 386 PGA socket and a socket for either 387 FPU or 486 PGA or (might take a Weitek as well – not quite sure) and even might have a soldered-in 486SX PQFP.
-Plenty of options…
+It has a soldered-in 386 CPU, an unpopulated 386 PGA socket, and a socket for either a 387 FPU or a 486 PGA.
+It might even be compatible with a Weitek processor, though I’m not entirely certain.
+There’s also a possibility that it has a soldered-in 486SX PQFP.
+As you can see, there are plenty of options available.

-Obviously, the first hurdle is that my motherboard doesn’t have a Socket 2 that is required for Pentium Overdrive, let alone Socket 3.
-It doesn’t even have a Socket 1.
-It only has a hybrid socket that can hold either 486 PGA CPU or 387 FPU (in case a 386DX CPU is installed).
+Of course, the initial challenge lies in the fact that my motherboard lacks the required Socket 2 for a Pentium Overdrive, not to mention the more advanced Socket 3.
+It doesn’t even feature a Socket 1.
+Instead, it boasts a hybrid socket designed to accommodate either a 486 PGA CPU or a 387 FPU (in the scenario where a 386DX CPU is already in place).

-However, looking at the Pentium Overdrive pinout the extra row of pins doesn’t seem to be at all essential.
-There is a number of extra power points and some signalling pins to support L1 cache coherency when using write-back.
-Nothing too much to worry about.
-Conveniently, the PODP doesn’t use 486 WB cache controls like DX4 or 5×86 does, so the WB/WT pin remains floating and no need to configure the board for P24T like you do it on normal 486 motherboards.
+However, upon examining the Pentium Overdrive pinout, the additional row of pins doesn’t appear to be essential at all.
+It mainly consists of extra power points and some signaling pins to facilitate L1 cache coherency when utilizing write-back functionality.
+There’s nothing overly concerning here.
+Conveniently, the PODP (Pentium OverDrive Processor) doesn’t utilize the 486 write-back cache controls like the DX4 or 5×86 does.
+As a result, the WB/WT (Write-Back / Write-Through) pin remains unconnected, eliminating the need to reconfigure the board for P24T mode, as you would on a standard 486 motherboard.

 As the socket wasn’t designed for much wider PODP it helps to use a PGA169 socket to lift the wide CPU up a bit so that the unused row of pins doesn’t interfere with jumpers and other components that are in surrounding of the CPU socket.